 Foods to steer clear of altogether during pregnancy include:

 - soft, unpasteurized cheeses (often advertised as "fresh") such as feta, goat, Brie, Camembert, blue-veined cheeses, and Mexican queso fresco.
 Soft cheeses that are clearly labeled pasteurized are safe.

-- raw eggs or foods containing raw eggs, including mousse, tiramisu, raw cookie dough, eggnog, homemade ice cream, and Caesar dressing.
+- raw eggs or foods containing raw eggs, including mousse, tiramisu, homemade raw cookie dough, eggnog, and Caesar dressing.
 Foods prepared with pasteurized eggs are safe.

-- raw or undercooked fish (sushi), shellfish, or meats
+- raw or undercooked fish (sushi), shellfish, meat, or poultry

-- processed meats such as hot dogs and deli meats that have not been reheated (these should be very well cooked before eating)
+- processed meats such as hot dogs and deli meats that have not been reheated (these should be cooked to 165ºF before eating)

 - fish that may contain high levels of mercury (shark, swordfish, king mackerel, and tilefish).
 The U.S. Food and Drug Administration (FDA) says that pregnant and breastfeeding women can eat up to 12 ounces a week of a variety of fish and shellfish that are lower in mercury, including shrimp, salmon, light canned tuna, pollock, and catfish.
 Limit the amount of fresh tuna steak and albacore ("white") tuna to no more than 6 ounces per week.